MS in Finance (MS)

 Data Analytics Concentration

-Students will select from the following menu to complete the three-course minimum programming requirement.
-Additional courses taken in this menu over the three-course minimum will be counted toward the 18-credit concentration minimum:
+Students will select from the following menu to complete the two-course minimum programming requirement.
+Additional courses taken in this menu over the two-course minimum will be counted toward the 15-credit concentration minimum:

 CSC 511Introduction to Programming 13